Space tug: Launcher

+Impulse Space

+Impulse Space successfully launched Mira, a 300 kg space tug, on SpaceX's Transporter-9 mission in November 2023, deploying satellites and performing tests of its propulsion system.
+Future missions are planned for Transporter-11 and Transporter-12.

 Early Concepts - NASA Space Transportation System

 A reusable space tug was studied by NASA in the late 60s and early 70s as part of a reusable Space Transportation System (STS).
 This consisted of a basic propulsion module, to which a crew module or other payload could be attached.
-Optional landing legs could be added to land payloads on the surface of the Moon.
+Optional legs could be added to land payloads on the surface of the Moon.
 This, along with all other elements of STS except the Space Shuttle, was never funded after cutbacks to NASA's budget during the 1970s in the wake of the Apollo program.

 Space Shuttle era

 Expendable upper stages

 The Shuttle program filled the role of high-energy orbital transfer by the development of a solid-fueled single-stage Payload Assist Module and two-stage Inertial Upper Stage.

 A more powerful liquid hydrogen fueled Centaur-G stage was developed for use on the Shuttle, but was cancelled as too dangerous after the Challenger disaster.